char3210/SlimefunAdvancements/README.md

 The string itself doesn't matter, but if no name is specified, it will use the key.<br>
 Each criterion has a name, type, and optional other parameters.

 The name is what appears in the gui for progress.
+(Supports color codes with `&`)

 The type is the type of criterion.
 By default, these are the default criterion types:
 - `consume`